 Genetic counseling is an evolving field in the age of genomic medicine.
 A unique medical specialty that combines the disciplinary fields of clinical healthcare, education, and psychology, genetic counselors provide support beyond the borders of traditional medicine to individuals and families facing the risk of genetic and inherited health conditions and diagnoses.

 Genetic counselors determine disease risk for all ages by inquiring about family medical and environmental history, interpreting genetic test results with patients, offering disease prevention and care management resources, and providing emotional and ethical guidance to help people make informed decisions about their individual and reproductive health.
-One of the fastest-growing careers in the United States, the U.S. Bureau of Labor Statistics (BLS 2024) has predicted a 16 percent growth in openings between 2022 and 2032—adding nearly 600 new genetic counseling positions nationwide.
+This is one of the fastest-growing careers in the United States and the U.S. Bureau of Labor Statistics (BLS 2025) has predicted a 16 percent growth in openings between 2023 and 2033—adding nearly 600 new genetic counseling positions nationwide.

 Why is the field of genetic counseling experiencing so much growth?
 One reason is the increased number and availability of genetic tests.
 In previous decades, genetic testing was typically reserved for at-risk pregnant women via amniocentesis.
 Nowadays, several types of tests are available to predict the likelihood of disease onset for people of all ages and stages of life.
 Examples of modern-day genetic testing and their purposes include:

 The popularity of direct-to-consumer DNA tests such as 23andMe is widely credited for the increased demand for genetic counselors.
 These at-home tests, also known as “spit kits,” require individuals to send a saliva sample to the company, and their genetic test results are delivered a few weeks later.
-However, these tests lack contextualized data about family and environmental history, resulting in potentially revealing misleading health histories.
-Therefore, people who want a more nuanced interpretation of their genomic data are seeking genetic counseling to interpret their DNA test results.
+However, these tests lack contextualized data about family and environmental history, which can result in potentially misleading health histories.
+Therefore, people seeking a more nuanced interpretation of their genomic data are turning to genetic counseling to help understand their DNA test results.

-Many genetic counselors partake in breakthrough research in genetics, which makes it an ideal career option for those wanting to contribute their scientific and social talents to the world.
+Many genetic counselors participate in groundbreaking research in genetics, making it an ideal career option for those who want to contribute their scientific and social talents to the world.
 Most genetic counselors hold bachelor’s degrees in biology, social science, or a related field, pursuing master’s degrees in genetic counseling.
 Certification through the American Board of Genetic Counseling (ABGC) is available and is required by some hospitals and clinics.

 Read on to learn more about fast facts, mentors, educational programs, and DIY resources to explore genetic counseling.